On the hunt for the meteorite, a business through the roof

 An industry on the rise

-Although there are still few collectors in Spain, the business is becoming more widespread and there are already a “handful of people” dedicated to this sector, but who sell mainly abroad, where there is much more interest in the subject.
+Although there are still few collectors in Spain, the business is more and more extended and there is already a “handful of people” dedicated to this sector, but who sell mainly abroad, where there is much more interest in the subject.

-In France, Holland or Germany, for example, there are many collectors of meteorites and outside of Europe the Asian market is increasingly thriving in China and Japan.

-Its activity consists mainly of visiting those localized areas where meteorites can be found: “Normally they are very remote places in any part of the world.
+Its activity consists mainly of visit those localized areas where meteorites can be found: “Normally they are very remote places in any part of the world.
 I try to reach people in that area and buy the pieces from them.
-Then I can sell them from Spain online or in person at fairs”, he explained.
+Later I can sell them from Spain online or in person at fairs,” he explained.

-His hobby and business have taken him to Munich, Germany, where the second largest minerals fair in the world is held, and also to Ensisheim, France, which hosts the world’s only fair dedicated solely to meteorites.
+His hobby and his business have taken him to Munich (Germany) where the second largest mineral fair in the world is held, and also to Ensisheim (France), which hosts the only fair in the world dedicated only to meteorites.

 Everything has a price

-Like so many other things, the value of meteorites depends on their type, those that come from the moon and Mars are the most expensive; its size, the bigger the better; its history, how and where it arrived; and its beauty, some may even have small gems inside.
+Like so many other things, the value of meteorites depends on their typology, those that come from the Moon and Mars are the most expensive; its size, the bigger the better; its history, how and where it arrived; and its beauty, some may even have small gems inside.

-Since the Internet often represents a large bazaar without much control, this expert recommends not buying eBay and doing so on websites specializing in meteorites, even better if they have the “IMCA” seal, the international association of sellers of these unique pieces, a high aiming business
+Given that the Internet often represents a great bazaar without much control, this expert recommends not buying eBay and yes to do it on specialized web pages in meteorites, even better if they have the ‘IMCA’ seal, the international association of sellers of these unique pieces, a business that aims high.